soniabrami/toddmotto.github.io/_posts/2015-12-20-a-year-in-review-of-todd-motto.md

 path: 2015-12-20-a-year-in-review-of-todd-motto.md
 ---

 2015 was a crazy year for me, a lot happened and much of it is down to this blog and you as a wonderful reader/sharer of my content.
 I've grown immensely professionally, in my writing capabilities, ability to articulate things in an easy-to-read fashion so you readers can learn in the best way I can attempt to teach you.
-I've also spoke at a lot more conferences, meetups, and my blog and feedback has really helped me learn new things, dive more in-depth into technology and provide a lot more business value to companies I worked and work for.
+I've also spoken at a lot more conferences, meetups, and my blog and feedback has really helped me learn new things, dive more in-depth into technology and provide a lot more business value to companies I worked and work for.

 ### Thank you